 Payment security in wire transfer: Is it safe?

-Wire transfer is also generally considered secure.
+Wire transfer are also generally considered to be secure.
 Both ACH and wire transfer are efficient systems of digital fund transfers that can be used for business-to-business payments.
 And both are safer than paper checks, which are subject to check fraud.

 Assuming those funds are being sent domestically, from one U.S. bank to some other U.S. financial institution (to compare apples to apples), ACH can be somewhat safer vs. wire transfers for a few specific reasons: